dvklopfenstein/pmidcite/README.md

 PubMed implements all five criteria, while Google did not in 2013 or today.

-Google's highly popular implementation of the forward citation search through their ubiquitous "Cited by N" links is a "Better" experience than PubMed's implentation of their forward citation search.
+Google's highly popular implementation of the forward citation search through their ubiquitous "Cited by N" links is a "Better" experience than PubMed's implementation of their forward citation search.

 If your research is in the health sciences and you are amenable to consider working from the [command line](#command-line-interface-cli),